Preparing to be a competitive applicant

 Q: I have a medical degree from a country outside of the United States, can I enter your medical school?

 A: You would not be eligible to apply to our MD program.
-We recommend that you consider obtaining medical licensing authority in the US; details are available at http://www.ecfmg.org/
+We recommend that you consider obtaining medical licensing in the US; details are available at http://www.ecfmg.org/

 MCAT